shapirodaniel/stackathon-project/README.md

 # topic: nlp-based ai for generating bakery production schedules according to recipe builds

+### in a nutshell:

+this system brings agile methodology to the kitchen to solve the age-old problem of how to minimize labor and maximize output while holding production quality steady WITHOUT overstressing labor -- these are THE key performance indicators for the likely success of a bakery

+bakeries operate on terrible margins -- 6% profit year-over-year, 96% mid-week labor percentage, and rampant waste/loss of product make it highly unlikely that a bakery will survive the first two years of existence

+the easiest way to make money is to save money. calories in, calories out -- the profitability and stability of a bakery is directly correlated to its ability to maximize production and minimize labor. everything else is window-dressing -- you can market all you want but your customer retention will be terrible if you can't produce high-quality goods profitably and consistently.

 ### what problems does this system solve?

 keeps kitchen from being caught flat-footed on large orders that disrupt the "usual" flow of production